What capacity value should I choose for the tone capacitor?

 How important is a "treble-bleed"?

 A treble-bleed to retain more highs will fight the symptoms but not the cause.
-I you loose too much highs when decreasing the volume (with the volume pot) you should first check cables, amp, effects and the electronics of the guitar.
-If the loss of highs is still too much I recommend a parallel connected combination of a capacitor and resistor to the input and output of the volume pot (i.e. 470pF, 200kOhm).
+If you loose too much highs when decreasing the volume on your guitar, you should first check cables, amp, effects and the electronics of the guitar.
+I the loss of highs is still too much for your taste, i recommend a parallel connected combination of a capacitor and resistor to the input and output of the volume pot.

 Rule of thumb:

 Higher capacitor value = lower loss of treble.